MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-setup-page-permissions.md

 # Tutorial: Set up page permissions

+> [!IMPORTANT]
+> We are in the process of updating our tutorials.
+The steps below do not reflect the latest features available to configure page permissions.
+Please go to our [feature documentation](../security/page-security.md) to see the latest information.

 When we create our sites, we may want to protect pages to specific audience or users.

 In this tutorial, we're going to learn how to hide or show a page based on the web role assigned to the signed-in user.